CheolheeLee0/CheolheeLee0/README.md

 - QR code shooting.
   - Search for winning information using QR codes.

+### Technology stack
+- Flutter
+- Firebase
+- SQLite
+- Google maps
+- QR code scanner
+- GetX

+### Screenshots
 <img src="images/lotto_1.gif" height="300em" /> <img src="images/lotto_2.gif" height="300em" /> <img src="images/lotto_3.gif" height="300em" /> <img src="images/lotto_4.gif" height="300em" /> <img src="images/lotto_5.gif" height="300em" />

 ## Share Alarm web application
+### Overview
-Shalarm is a text-based alarm sharing service.
-You can easily add alarms for the day of the week by using keywords on weekdays, weekends, and every day.
-Alarm information stored on the server can be accessed and retrieved anytime, anywhere with login information.
-Group alarms to which multiple alarms belong and divided by group name can be shared with multiple people once registered, increasing the reuse of alarms.
-You can conveniently add a specific group alarm to your schedule with a click.
-Other functions include timer and stopwatch functions.
+- Shalarm is a text-based alarm sharing service.
+- You can easily add alarms for the day of the week by using keywords on weekdays, weekends, and every day.
+- Alarm information stored on the server can be accessed and retrieved anytime, anywhere with login information.
+- Group alarms to which multiple alarms belong and divided by group name can be shared with multiple people once registered, increasing the reuse of alarms.
+- You can conveniently add a specific group alarm to your schedule with a click.
+- Other functions include timer and stopwatch functions.

+### Technology stack
 - web link : [https://shalarm.herokuapp.com/](https://shalarm.herokuapp.com/)
 - Frontend : React.js
 - Backend : Node.js
 - Database : MySQL
 - Server : heroku

+### Screenshots
 <img src="images/shalarm_1.png" />
 <img src="images/shalarm_2.png" />
 <img src="images/shalarm_3.png" />